kcorra26/CheckersGroupGame/README.md

 - Robert Ukrainsky - Game Logic
 - Kasey Corra - Bot
 - Jaslin Aguirre - GUI
-- Sam Doepker - Bot
+- Sam Doepker - TUI

 Running the GUI
 To run the GUI you will need the pygame library.